GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/troubleshooting-rdp.md

         PSDrive                     : HKLM
         PSProvider                  : Microsoft.PowerShell.Core\Registry

-    If the output is empty, then your local computer allows copy/paste, but it's possible that the remote VM doesn't.
+    If the output is empty, then your local computer allows copy/paste, but it's possible that the remote VM doesn't allow it.

 ### Check remote policies